MileHacker Logo

 • Americans often prefer more personal space during conversations.

-• Smoking is restricted in most indoor public places.
+• Smoking is not allowed in most indoor public places.

 Phrases that impress locals